 2.1.2.1 Support the appropriate emergency management lead agency in the planning and management of emergency events.
-Action Measures and Targets 2.1.2.1a Review of emergency management plan.
-Evidence of annual review undertaken.
-2.1.2.1b Conduct Local Emergency Management Committee (LEMC).
-Evidence of quarterly meeting undertaken.
-2.1.2.1c Provide assistance to combat agencies if required.
-Evidence of assistance provided when required.
+Action Measures and Targets 2.1.2.1a Review of emergency management plan. • Evidence of annual review undertaken.
+2.1.2.1b Conduct Local Emergency Management Committee (LEMC). • Evidence of quarterly meeting undertaken.
+2.1.2.1c Provide assistance to combat agencies if required. • Evidence of assistance provided when required.
 2.1.3.1 Undertake street & gutter cleaning and town entrance mowing.
 Action Measures and Targets 2.1.3.1a Carry out street & gutter cleaning and town entrance mowing in accordance with agreed levels of service.
 Review levels of service for street & gutter cleaning and town entrance mowing by end of 2023.
 Evidence of compliance with set standards.
 2.1.3.2 Complete annual tree maintenance and hazard removal program.
-Action Measures and Targets 2.1.3.2a Annual tree maintenance and hazard removal program completed.
-Evidence of completed program.
-2.1.4.1 Restore Council's Infrastru cture.
-Action Measures and Targets

-• Action delivered as details in the Cabonne Recovery Plan.
+Action Measures and Targets 2.1.3.2a Annual tree maintenance and hazard removal program completed. • Evidence of completed program.
+2.1.4.1 Restore Council's Infrastructure.
+Action Measures and Targets 2.1.4.1a Implement the Cabonne Recovery Plan. • Action delivered as details in the Cabonne Recovery Plan.